thunderbird/policy-templates/README.md

 This policy maps an extension ID to its configuration.
 With an extension ID, the configuration will be applied to the specified extension only.
 A default configuration can be set for the special ID "*", which will apply to all extensions that don't have a custom configuration set in this policy.

 To obtain an extension ID, install the extension and go to about:support.
 You will see the ID in the Extensions section.
-I've also created an extension that makes it easy to find the ID of extensions on AMO.
+I've also created an extension that makes it easy to find the ID of extensions on ATN.
 You can download it [here](https://github.com/mkaply/queryamoid/releases/tag/v0.1).

 The configuration for each extension is another dictionary that can contain the fields documented below.